 - Management science theory is a contemporary approach to management that focuses on the use of rigorous quantitative techniques to help managers make maximum use of organizational resources to produce goods and services. - There are many branches of management science; and information technology (IT), which is having a significant impact on all kinds of management practices, is affecting the tools managers use to make decisions.
-Each branch of management science deals with a specific set of concerns: - o Quantitative management uses mathematical techniques-such as linear and nonlinear programming, modeling, simulation, queuing theory, and chaos theory-to help managers decide, for example, how much inventory to hold at different times of the year, where to locate a new factory, and how best to invest an organization's financial capital. - o Operations management gives managers a set of techniques they can use to analyze any aspect of an organization's production system to increase efficiency. - o Total quality management (TQM) focuses on analyzing an organization's input, conversion, and output activities to increase product quality. - Management information systems (MISs) give managers information about events occurring inside the organization as well as in its external environment-information that is vital for effective decision making.
+Each branch of management science deals with a specific set of concerns: - Quantitative management uses mathematical techniques-such as linear and nonlinear programming, modeling, simulation, queuing theory, and chaos theory-to help managers decide, for example, how much inventory to hold at different times of the year, where to locate a new factory, and how best to invest an organization's financial capital. - Operations management gives managers a set of techniques they can use to analyze any aspect of services.

-LO2-5: Explain the contributions of management science to the efficient use of organizational resources.
+LO2-5: Explain the contributions of management science to the efficient use of organizational resources